 The mission of the APA is to:

 The APA is divided into seven Areas, each representing either groups of contiguous states or, in the case of New York State and California, a single large state.
-The state of California is Area 6 of the APA, also known as the California Psychiatric Association.
+The state of California is Area 6 of the APA.
 The Area provides the regional organizational structure as the interface between the APA’s Assembly and the District Branches and promotes the relationship between organized psychiatry and state governments.

 With the exception of New York State and California, each Area is further divided into District Branches, each of which represents a single state.
 Due to their size and complexity, Area 2, New York State, and Area 6, California, are further divided into several District Branches, each representing members in geographic subdivisions within the state.
 New York State has 13 District Branches; California has 5 District Branches.
 The Northern California Psychiatric Society is one of California’s 5 District Branches.

 To be a member of any District Branch, including NCPS, a psychiatrist must also be a member of the APA.
 Conversely, to be a member of the APA, one must be a member of the District Branch representing the geographic area in which the psychiatrist lives.
 Involvement and participation with the Area derives from membership in the District Branch and the APA.

 The Northern California Psychiatric Society is organized as a 501(c)6 nonprofit corporation, incorporated under the laws of the State of California.
 NCPS represents psychiatrists living and working in 18 counties in northern California.

 Some of these counties and/or regions have organized into Chapters, representing contiguous geographic localities within the jurisdiction of NCPS.
 Membership in a Chapter is open to any physician who is a member of NCPS.